microsoft/ARI/README.md

 ```
 To install Azure CLI go to [Microsoft Docs](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and follow the instructions to install.

-By default Azure Grinder will call to install both ImportExcel module and resource-graph extension but you need to have the right privileges during the script execution.
+By default Azure Resource Inventory will call to install both ImportExcel module and resource-graph extension but you need to have the right privileges during the script execution.

 Special Thanks for Doug Finke, the Author of Powershell [ImportExcel](https://github.com/dfinke/ImportExcel) Module.

-**Important:** Azure Grinder Inventory has not been tested in a Mac OS yet.
+**Important:** Azure Resource Inventory has not been tested in a Mac OS yet.
 If you have a Mac please share the results with Us.

 <span style="color:red">**Important 2:**</span> If you're running the script inside Azure CloudShell the final Excel will not have Auto-fit columns and you will see warnings during the script execution but your inventory will be the same.
            It occurs because ImportExcel needs libgdiplus and libc6-dev libraries but it's not possible to install in Azure CloudShell (If you know how to do that please tell us ;) ).